wolearyc/ramannoodle/README.rst

 ramannoodle
 =======================================

-Calculates Raman spectra from molecular dynamics simulations.
-Interfaces with VASP.
+Calculates Raman spectra from VASP calculations.

 Instructions and documentation can be found here: https://ramannoodle.readthedocs.io